HAVE A GO AT OLYMPIC SPORTS

 She won the US Open juniors in 2010 and a 2010 Youth Olympic gold medal for Russia.

-But within a year her career was interrupted by the first of a series of injuries that have kept her off the court in recent years.
+But within a year her career was interrupted by the first of a series of injuries that kept her off the court for significant stretches.
 She was sidelined for 12 months with plantar fasciitis and Achilles tendonitis.

-Fit again in 2022, Daria enjoyed a resurgent season, with her singles ranking rising into the top 50.
-She reached the fourth round at Indian Wells, fought her way to the quarter-finals at the Miami Open and played in her first WTA final in five years – going down in the decider of the Championats Banque Nationale in Granby, Quebec to Russia’s Daria Kasatkina.
+Fully fit again in 2022, Daria enjoyed a resurgent season with her singles ranking rising into the top 50.
+She reached the fourth round at Indian Wells, fought her way to the quarter-finals at the Miami Open and played her first WTA final in five years – going down in the decider of the Championats Banque Nationale in Granby, Quebec to Russia’s Daria Kasatkina.

 But again, injury intervened.
 Daria tore her ACL in a match against Japan’s Naomi Osaka in Tokyo and underwent knee surgery that kept her away from the tour for close to 10 months.